mariekonopacki/dh-final-project/README.md

 <img src="https://text-visualizer.netlify.app/static/cfcb060f319a38bf023110559254ed48/aac8d/dorothy-and-the-wizard-of-oz.jpg" width="40%">

+Notice the greens and yellows (Emerald City and the yellow brick road, anyone?).
+When first seeing this image, I was shocked that there were no instances of Ruby––after some research, I found out the infamous ruby slippers are actually Silver Shoes in the books!

+[In this website,](https://text-visualizer.netlify.app/) I've uploaded the results I got after inputting various texts.
+I was interested in what different texts look like both within and across genres.
+First, I delve into art books: both about art movements and specific artists.
+How do the images compare to the movements or artists' works they're describing?
+Then, I look at a few books in the Botany, Crime, Fantasy, Gothic Fiction, and Horror genres.
+The Botany books are notably more colorful than other genres (both in frequency and variety of color words), and Horror books contain a lot of red and black, as a few examples of findings of interest.

 About the repository:
   - **color_databases/color_db_scraper.py**: This program I wrote scrapes an established color database from [ColorHexa](https://www.colorhexa.com/color-names), with some few personal additions and subtractions.
   - **color_databases/colors.py**: A python list of the extracted colors.